Dress for success at your graduate job interviews

 Interview style tips for women

-Keep make-up low-key and natural and make sure your clothes aren't too revealing (this includes wearing a shirt or blouse that is long enough to keep your midriff covered!).
-If you go for a skirt, it should be knee-length and it's best to wear tights.
+Keep make-up low-key and natural and make sure your clothes aren't too revealing: low-cut tops or ones that don't completely cover your midriff are a no-no. If you go for a skirt, it should be knee-length and it's best to wear tights (you can always go for thin black or neutral-tone tights if the weather is on the warm side).
 A smart trouser suit is also acceptable.

 Opt for understated, classic jewellery rather than big bangles and jangly earrings.
 Where accessories are concerned, if in doubt, leave it out.